Dr. Parag Khanna

 Khanna also authored two other books, Technocracy in America: Rise of the Info-State (2017) and Hybrid Reality: Thriving in the Emerging Human-Technology Civilization (2011) (co-authored with his wife Ayesha Khanna).
 The former was strongly endorsed by notable intellectuals such as Tyler Cowen and Lawrence Lessig, and the latter was celebrated by Alvin Toffler, Peter Diamandis, Peter Schwartz, and others.
 His books have been translated into more than twenty languages and received feature coverage in leading publications across the world.

-Parag has been an adviser to the US National Intelligence Council’s Global Trends 2030 program.
-From 2013-2018 he was a Senior Research Fellow in the Centre on Asia and Globalisation at the Lee Kuan Yew School of Public Policy at the National University of Singapore.
-From 2006-2015 he was a Senior Research Fellow at the New America Foundation.
-During 2007 he served in Iraq and Afghanistan as a senior geopolitical adviser to United States Special Operations Forces.
-From 2002-5, he was the Global Governance Fellow at the Brookings Institution; from 2000-2002 he worked at the World Economic Forum in Geneva; and from 1999-2000, he was a Research Associate at the Council on Foreign Relations in New York.
+Before founding FutureMap, Khanna was a Senior Research Fellow in the Centre on Asia and Globalisation at the National University of Singapore, as well as a senior fellow at New America and the Brookings Institution.
+In 2007, he deployed to Iraq and Afghanistan as a senior geopolitical advisor to U.S. Special Operations Forces.
+He also worked at the World Economic Forum in Geneva and the Council on Foreign Relations in New York.